omeka/omeka-s-enduser/docs/modules/mapping.md

 In addition to these options, you can also navigate the map using your mouse or trackpad by scrolling to zoom and clicking and dragging to pan.

 ### Adding locations to an item
-In order to add a location to an item, go to the Mapping tab.
+In order to add a location to an item, edit the item and go to the "Mapping" tab.

 To find the point where you want to locate the marker, you can do one of the following: